Ofiregev/Ex2_oop/README.md

 https://www.geeksforgeeks.org/
 https://stackoverflow.com/

 *UML of the classes in the project*

 ![img_2.png](img_2.png)

 This uml represent the interfaces and the class of the project.
 The regular arrow means that this class implement the interface below.
-The green points means function from the interface, and the black points means that this is a function that added by me for the project (Explanations about those function will come next).
+The green points means function from the interface, and the black points means that this is a function that added by me for the project.
 The dashed line means that this class depends on the other class.

 *Explenation on the classes and the interfaces*